mdeshmu/PyHive/README.rst

 SQLAlchemy
 ----------
-First install this package to register it with SQLAlchemy, see `setup.py <https://github.com/dropbox/PyHive/blob/master/setup.py#L69>`_
+First install this package to register it with SQLAlchemy, see entry_points in ``setup.py``.

 .. code-block:: python